What to pack for a city trip: The perfect city trip packing list!

 Which shoes are right depends a little on the temperatures at your destination.
 In Asia we are mostly only on the road with flip flops, but on a city trip in Europe we usually wear sturdy shoes.

-Jenny swears by her Nike Free, which is not only super comfortable, but also very light and breathable.
+Jenny swears by her Nike Free, which are not only super comfortable, but also very light and breathable.
 As often as possible, she does without sturdy shoes and swings into her Birkenstock.

 But beware: Birkenstock are the most comfortable sandals once they have been worn in, but please don’t come up with the idea of taking a brand new pair of Birkenstocks with you on a city trip.
 This is guaranteed to cause blisters and pain.